Green Willow Homestead

 A-frame chicken tractor plans Homesteader and farmer Kelsey Jorissen loves her chickens

 The unique wheel design we came up with makes the structure easy to move on a daily basis as well as be maintenance-free.
 We have yet to see this wheel design for a chicken tractor elsewhere online.
+We even developed our own solid steel powder coated rear axles!
 This has been the biggest godsend as a woman who, while strong, doesn’t have to throw her back out pushing the tractors across her backyard!

 By moving the tractor once a day, we gently fertilize our lawn while not killing the grass.
 To keep our chicken’s manure from burning the grass, we sprinkle a little PDZ powder (an organic-certified mineral that binds to excess nitrogen) over the previous tractor spot after moving it.
 Our lawn is healthy, lush, and green!